 Some of the commonly cited benefits of open standards include:

-The addition of AMQP 1.0 support to Service Bus means that you can now leverage its queuing and publish/subscribe brokered messaging features from a range of platforms using an efficient binary protocol.
-Furthermore, you can build applications comprised of components built using a mix of languages, frameworks and operating systems.
+AMQP 1.0 support in Azure Service Bus means that you can now leverage the Service Bus queuing and publish/subscribe brokered messaging features from a range of platforms using an efficient binary protocol.
+Furthermore, you can build applications comprised of components built using a mix of languages, frameworks, and operating systems.

-The diagram below illustrates an example deployment in which Java clients running on Linux, written using the standard Java Message Service (JMS) API, and .NET clients running on Windows, exchange messages via Service Bus using AMQP 1.0.
+The following figure illustrates an example deployment in which Java clients running on Linux, written using the standard Java Message Service (JMS) API and .NET clients running on Windows, exchange messages via Service Bus using AMQP 1.0.